Invoices & Fees

 This is a simple process, why should I pay you?

-By agreeing to our terms and conditions at the start of the process you agreed to pay our fees in the event of a successful claim.
+Upon agreeing to pursue a claim through us, you are provided with forms to sign including our Terms and Conditions for the PPI Claim service.
+To enable us to make any claim for you, we require these to be signed and returned to us.
+By signing the T&Cs, you agreed to pay our fees in the event of a successful claim.
 If we have applied and/or appealed for the reimbursement of your PPI payments on your behalf and were successful, then we are owed the fees outlined in these terms and conditions.

 How do I pay my fees?